nygctech/PySeq2500/docs/source/Usage/pyseq.rst

 ============
 The :ref:`excitaton filters<optics>` need to be moved in place before taking an image or autofocusing.
 In general the emission filter should always be set in the path of the light.
-The filters will be returned to the home position (all excitation laser light blocked) after an image has been taken.

 .. code-block:: python